mo-rijndael/threadmasto/doc/configuration.rst

 Threadmasto is a crossposter, so, it copies content from some source to destination.
 Sources and destinations are usually "pointers" to account in social network.

-*if you want to implement your own source or destination, wait until I'll write docs for developers*
+if you want to implement your own source or destination, here_ is docs for developers

+.. _here: writing_modules.rst

 Bridges
 -------